tobert/tobert.github.io/src/post/2020-02-18-joining-blameless.md

 I will always be thankful for the wonderful people I’ve met and get to have in my life.
 That said, I am furious at the state of things in the tech industry.
-Devops has been around more than a decade and mostly what we have to show for it is better CI/CD and velocity numbers.
+Devops has been around more than a decade and mostly what we have to show for it is better CI/CD and *velocity numbers*.
 Misogyny and racism are as rampant as ever, diversity is a marketing tactic, and inclusion is an alien concept to all but a precious few leaders.
 [Glue work is unvalued](https://twitter.com/MissAmyTobey/status/1223680978880581632), brilliant jerks are promoted, and incentives favor the heartless.